 Like many inventions, KosherSwitch® technology employs simple concepts to provide indispensable benefits.
 Our technology revolves around several layers of Halachic uncertainty, randomness, and delays, such that Halachically, a user’s action is not considered to have caused a given reaction.
-Within the KosherSwitch®, innovative algorithms operating on the internal micro-controller create all of the patented magic.
+Within the KosherSwitch®, algorithms operating on the internal micro-controller create all of the patented innovation.
 Once installed, a KosherSwitch®-based device is constantly and autonomously functioning through the cycles detailed below.

 To best understand how the technology works, let’s take a closer look at our KosherSwitch® Classic wall switch (for a less technical approach, try the analogy; for highly technical, see the full patent).
 Although the device contains many internal components, the following are the relevant ones for this purpose.
 We refer to numbered items on the accompanying images using the notation [x]; click on an image for an enlarged view:

 - A plastic door displaying the KosherSwitch® logo, clearly indicating that this device is KosherSwitch®-enabled and certified.
 The door opens [#1], to expose the Mode Selection button [#5 below] and basic instructions on acceptable use.